specialized806/microsoft-365-docs/microsoft-365/admin/create-groups/ownerless-groups-teams.md

 or

-- **An Entra ID P1 or P2 premium plan**
+- **An Azure P1 or P2 premium plan**
-  - All notification options in the ownerless groups policy require an Entra ID premium plan because a security group is used to specify which group members receive ownership notifications.
-Security groups are a feature of Entra ID premium plans.
+  - All notification options in the ownerless groups policy require an Azure premium plan because a security group is used to specify which group members receive ownership notifications.
+Security groups are a feature of Azure premium plans.

 ## Limitations of the ownerless group policy